agrawal-rohit/grimoire/README.md

 - A description for the library.
 This should be a brief summary of what your library does and its key features.
 - Whether the library is a ReactJS library.
 If it is, additional dependencies and configurations for React will be set up.

-You can initialize your library using either npm or yarn as shown:
+You can initialize your library using your preferred package manager as shown:

 **Using npm:**